Requirements for an undergraduate degree in Latin American Studies vary.

 A Few Details

-The 3 required courses (HIST 181 and 182 and LTAM 254 or 255) are included in the total 36 credit hours required of the major.
+The 3 required courses (HIST 1170, HIST 1180 and LTAM 360) are included in the total 36 credit hours required of the major.
 As such, they are counted towards your Core and/or Electives credit hours.

 Also, the courses completed for the Core and Electives must come from at least three different departments/disciplines, and 18 of your 36 credits must be at the 300 level.